nadeem-ahmed-git/Power-BI-Projects/README.md

 ## 1. Credit Card Financial Dashboard Project

 Project Objective: To develop comprehensive credit card weekly dashboards that provide real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

 Dataset - Financial Dataset

 Steps:
-•Import CSV file into MySQL
+• Import CSV file into MySQL
-•DAX Queries
+• DAX Queries
-•Prepared Dashboard
+• Prepared Dashboard

 Insights:

 Dashboard 1 - Credit Card Transactions Weekly Report:

 1)	Revenue and Interest:
 i)	The total revenue is 55M with a total interest of 7.8M from an amount of 45M across 656K counts. ii)	Blue cards contribute the most to the revenue and total transactions, followed by Gold, Silver, and Platinum.